September 27, 2021

 Death ends with grief.
 To you, in some ways, your marriage has died, and there are stages of loss that you’ll go through.
 Let yourself feel all of it.
 Perhaps, explore some of those feelings by journaling or talking with a therapist.

 It’s important for you to work through your hurt feelings and not get stuck.
 Both individual and couples therapy can help with the recovery process.

 And ultimately, when you are prepared and want to do so, you’ll let go of the anger and get to the forgiving part.

 The cheating spouse.

 Of course, the cheating spouse must end the affair and cut all ties with the other man or woman.
-You have to make a conscious choice to being faithful.
+You have to make a conscious choice to be faithful.

 Examine how you got into the situation.
 What choices did you make that you now regret?

 Consider your deeper motivations.
 What was the affair supposed to do for you?
 Did you feel you couldn’t say “No?”
 Were you angry at your spouse?

 You’ll need to have plenty of understanding on hand for your partner’s need to ask questions or not.
 You’ll need to understand their struggle to trust you and be willing to work on restoring that.

 You should expect to give a lot of reassurance to your partner regarding different parts of your relationship, your commitment to your marriage, and how you feel about them.